 Despite the ups and downs, I am thankful for the experience.
 I learned a lot from both the technical and business perspective.
 I’m thankful for the valuable lessons and experiences this organization has taught me.

-Even though I was on track to become a Cybersecurity Advisor later this year, I accepted a role as a Vice President, Cybersecurity/Information Technology Manager II to help the Audit department at a financial institution.
+Even though I was on track to become a Cybersecurity Advisor later this year, I accepted a role as a Vice President, Cybersecurity/Information Technology Manager II at a financial institution.
 This is a great leadership opportunity for me to grow and focus on building hands-on cybersecurity programs.

 It’s time for a change in the environment.
 Time for a fresh breath of air.
 Time for me to see what I can contribute as an individual performer and leader.